 Facial oil and dead skin cells create friction which stops the razor from getting close to your skin and gliding smoothly over it.
 Cleaning away the oil and exfoliating away the dead skin cells means less friction for your blade, and the closer and less painful your shave will be.

 You need a good quality, non-drying face wash that includes a chemical exfoliator.
 Definitely do not use a bar of soap - we explain why here: "Face Wash vs Soap".

-Of course, we hope that you choose our Daily Face Wash, but either way look for one that contains moisturizing Glycerin, and other soothing ingredients like Aloe Vera and Allantoin.
+Of course, we hope that you choose our DAILY FACE WASH, but either way look for one that contains moisturizing Glycerin, and other soothing ingredients like Aloe Vera and Allantoin.
 A face wash like this will clear away oil and grime, but it won’t dry out your skin like a bar of soap will.